sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/00_sampling_design.md

 * The percentage of time a class identified on the ground is classified into the same category on the map.
 The producer’s accuracy is the map accuracy from the point of view of the map maker (producer) and is calculated as the number of correctly identified pixels of a given class divided by the total number of pixels in that reference class.
 The producer's accuracy tells us that for a given class in the reference pixels, how many pixels on the map were classified correctly.  **The percentage of time a class identified on the ground is classified into the same category on the map.**
 * Producer's Accuracy (for flood) = True Positive / (True Positive +False Positive)
 * Producer's Accuracy (for no-flood) = True Negative / (True Negative +False Negative)
+* On a confusion matrix, for each class it is the... *on-the-diagonal value* / *column's sum*.

 **Omission Error**